Vicyorus/BaseballScorecardGenerator/README.md

 score.generate_scorecard()
 ```

+This will generate a series of `.mp` files and a `.tex` file on the indicated
+folder that can be compiled into a PDF.

 ### Generating the PDF

 Currently, integration with the Metapost compiler is not available.
 A compilation script is provided in the `examples` folder.

+## Limitations

+- Currently, the Metapost code can only accomodate up to 20 innings safely.
+  Anything else runs the risk to find a limitation with Metapost's
+  coordenate system.

 ## Appendix